 When the stock market is volatile rebalancing is challenging.
 Carefully weigh the pros and cons before proceeding.

 As illustrated in the example, the current asset allocation does not match the original.
 In the example, the US equity portion of the portfolio has grown at a much higher rate than the fixed income and foreign equity holdings.
 This creates an investment mix that is more heavily weighted in equities.

-To correct this, you would determine which equities should be sold, reinvesting the proceeds in the purchase of additional bonds to restore the original weights of each asset class.
+To fix this, determine which equities to sell and reinvest the proceeds in by buying more bonds to restore the original weights of each asset class.

 Before rebalancing, ensure the original asset allocation was appropriate to begin with